loloserrano/11_23/content/docs/pics.md

 {{< /columns >}}

-The two men have somewhat bizarre and interesting careers and appear in very unusual situations: pole-sitting is quite the odd phenomenon and Jesse Ventura's jacket alone merits hours of aesthetic admiration (the fringe? fabulous. the zebra print? vivacious. the asymmetrical construction? ingenious), let alone his sexy flexing tight-clad plastic figurine (oh baby, that's "The Body" alright.)
+The two men have somewhat bizarre and interesting careers and appear in very unusual situations: pole-sitting is quite the odd phenomenon and Jesse Ventura's jacket alone merits hours of aesthetic admiration (the fringe? fabulous. the zebra print? vivacious. the asymmetrical construction? ingenious), let alone his sexy flexing tight-clad plastic figurine (that's "The Body" alright.)

 ### **Two Women**